-At February 29, 2016, the Company leases approximately 202,000 square feet of office space at its headquarters in Norwalk, Connecticut.
-In addition, FactSet leases office space for its U.S. reportable segment in New York, New York; Boston, Massachusetts; Chicago, Illinois; San Francisco, California; Austin, Texas; Jackson, Wyoming; Atlanta, Georgia; Tuscaloosa, Alabama; Newark, Ridgewood and Piscataway, New Jersey; Manchester, New Hampshire; Reston, Virginia, Youngstown, Ohio, and Toronto, Canada.
+At May 31, 2016, the Company leases approximately 202,000 square feet of office space at its headquarters in Norwalk, Connecticut.
+In addition, FactSet leases office space for its U.S. reportable segment in New York, New York; Boston, Massachusetts; Chicago, Illinois; Los Angeles and San Francisco, California; Austin, Texas; Jackson, Wyoming; Atlanta, Georgia; Tuscaloosa, Alabama; Newark, Ridgewood and Piscataway, New Jersey; Manchester, New Hampshire; Reston, Virginia, Youngstown, Ohio, and Toronto, Canada.
 The Company's European segment operates in leased office space in London, England; Paris and Avon, France; Amsterdam, the Netherlands; Frankfurt, Germany; Luxembourg; Dubai, United Arab Emirates; Milan, Italy; and Riga, Latvia.
 Office space in Tokyo, Japan; Hong Kong; Singapore; Mumbai, India; and Melbourne and Sydney, Australia are leased by FactSet for its Asia Pacific operating segment.
 The data content collection centers located in Hyderabad, India and Manila, the Philippines benefit all of the Companies operating segments.
 The leases expire on various dates through 2031.
-Total minimum rental payments associated with the leases are recorded as rent expense (a component of selling, general and administrative expenses) on a straight-line basis over the periods of the respective non-cancelable lease terms.
-At February 29, 2016, FactSet leases approximately 1,002,000 square feet of office space, which the Company believes is adequate for its current needs and that additional space is available for lease to meet any future needs.
+At May 31, 2016, FactSet leases approximately 1,044,000 square feet of office space, which the Company believes is adequate for its current needs and that additional space is available for lease to meet any future needs.

-Rent expense (including operating costs) for all operating leases amounted to \$10.6 million and \$9.4 million during the three months ended February 29, 2016 and February 28, 2015, respectively.
-Rent expense for all operating leases amounted to \$20.9 million and \$19.1 million during the six months ended February 29, 2016 and February 28, 2015, respectively.
-At February 29, 2016 and August 31, 2015, deferred rent reported within the Consolidated Balance Sheets totaled \$30.7 million and \$20.9 million, of which \$27.5 million and \$18.4 million, respectively, was reported as a non-current liability within the line item Deferred rent and other non-current liabilities.
+Total minimum rental payments associated with the leases are recorded as rent expense (a component of SG&A expenses) on a straight-line basis over the periods of the respective non-cancelable lease terms.
+Rent expense (including operating costs) for all operating leases amounted to \$11.1 million and \$9.6 million during the three months ended May 31, 2016 and 2015, respectively.
+Rent expense for all operating leases amounted to \$32.0 million and \$28.7 million during the nine months ended May 31, 2016 and 2015, respectively.
+At May 31, 2016 and August 31, 2015, deferred rent reported within the Consolidated Balance Sheets totaled \$32.3 million and \$20.9 million, of which \$29.2 million and \$18.4 million, respectively, was reported as a non-current liability within the line item Deferred rent and other non-current liabilities.

-During the six months ended February 29, 2016, FactSet entered into the following new lease agreements:
+During the nine months ended May 31, 2016, FactSet entered into the following new lease agreements: